-The National Emergency Operations Centre (NEOC) is the competent federal authority for exceptional incidents in accordance with Article 2 of the Ordinance on the National Emergency Operations Centre .
-It also serves as national reporting and situation centre and as staff unit of the Federal NBCN Crisis Management Board (NBCN Operations Ordinance, Art.
-8).
-The NEOC is a division of the Federal Office for Civil Protection within the Federal Department of Defence, Civil Protection and Sport.
+Under Article 2 of the Ordinance on the National Emergency Operations Centre, the National Emergency Operations Centre is the federal authority responsible for dealing with emergency incidents.
+It also serves as national reporting and situation centre and as the staff unit of the Federal Civil Protection Crisis Management Board (see Verordnung über den Bundesstab Bevölkerungsschutz / Ordinance on the Federal Civil Protection Crisis Management Board (in German, French and Italian only), Art.
+10).
+The NEOC is a division of the Federal Office for Civil Protection FOCP within the Federal Department of Defence, Civil Protection and Sport DDPS.

-NEOC's structure is designed to always be operationally ready and poised with a minimum of staff to make a preliminary assessment and link up with its partner organisations.
-In an emergency NEOC will be able to expand its capacities rapidly and in accordance with the situation.
-In addition to its staff of about 30 fixed employees, it is able to bring various other elements to play in order to have sufficient manpower and ensure sustainability.
+The NEOC is designed so that it can be operationally ready at all times and poised with a minimum of staff to make a preliminary assessment and link up with partner organisations.
+In the event of an emergency, the NEOC can expand its capacities rapidly according to the situation.
+In addition to its permanent staff of around 30 employees, the NEOC can bring various other units into play in order to have sufficient manpower and ensure sustainability.

-NEOC can be reached by its partner organisation round the clock 365 days a year.
-Every year, some 400 cases call for a situation assessment by persons on standby and sometimes reference to specialists from NEOC or its partners.
+The NEOC is available to its partner organisations round the clock 365 days a year.
+Every year, some 400 cases call for a situation assessment by persons on standby and, if needed, the involvement of specialists from NEOC or its partners.

-In its work NEOC relies on high-performance, crisis-resistant and redundant links to partners such as the cantonal police operations centres.
+In its work, the NEOC relies on high-performance, crisis-resistant and redundant links to partners such as the cantonal police forces' operations centres.